sergey-khvan/phrase-suggestions/README.md

 In particular sentence-transformers/all-MiniLM-L6-v2

 ## How to use:
-Markup: * Replace the text in text.txt
+* Replace the text in text.txt
 * Replace the phrases in csv file
 * Run either .py file or .ipynb